pavelraiden/noktvrn_ai_artist/docs/architecture/diagrams.md

 ## 1. Artist Content Generation Pipeline

 This diagram illustrates the process from triggering content creation to storing an approved release in the database.
-It involves music generation (Suno), video selection/generation (Pexels/Luma), an approval workflow (Telegram), and database interaction.
+It involves music generation (Suno), video selection (Pexels), an approval workflow (Telegram), and database interaction.

 ```mermaid
 graph TD